jazmy/laravel-skinnypi/README.md

 Blinkt Python Code Examples:
 [https://github.com/pimoroni/blinkt/tree/master/examples](https://github.com/pimoroni/blinkt/tree/master/examples)

-Create a folder “skinnypi” /home/pi/skinnypi/skinnypi.py Place your audio files in wav format in that folder too.
+Create a folder “skinnypi” /home/pi/skinnypi/skinnypi.py

+Place your audio files in wav format in that folder.
+It's best to name your audio files 1.wav, 2.wav, 3.wav, etc...

 > Make sure your audio is set to “analog” If you have your raspberry pi
 > connected to a monitor via HDMI then it will default to playing the
 > audio on HDMI.
 To make that change, right click on the audio icon in